MASON LACROSSE BOYS EQUIPMENT & GENERAL SEASON INFORMATION

 - Play It Again Sports - There are several locations in the vicinity.
 To locate stores in the area: http://playitagainsports.com/locations.aspx?s=OH

 - Middle School Boys (grades 7-8) – Practices and games are typically during the weekdays/nights.
-They practice on the week days they do not have a scheduled game (excluding Fridays).
-They may also have an occasional practice on Saturdays and/or Sunday depending on weather and field availability.
+They typically practice on the week days they do not have a scheduled game.
+They may also have an occasional practice or game on Saturdays and/or Sunday depending on weather and field availability.
 Occasionally a game or tournament may be scheduled on the weekend.

 Please note that at the coach’s discretion, some teams may choose to participate in additional tournaments between April and July.
 In addition, OPTIONAL indoor practices may occur prior to February.
 Additional lacrosse tournaments and optional indoor practices are not included